PGMacDesign/video-trimmer/README.md

 }
 ```

-//Add this to your module level / app level file:
+Add this to your module level / app level file:

 ```
-implementation 'com.github.PGMacDesign:video-trimmer:1.2.0'
+implementation 'com.github.PGMacDesign:video-trimmer:1.2.1'
 ```

 >**Note:** If you have jCenter() added, then no need to write maven dependancy. only using implementation line it will be integrated.